+And if your mistake pours look all kinds of wrong, just toss ’em into a flask and put the flask in the fridge.
 Drink the blend yourself, use it as a single ingredient in another cocktail, put it in some coffee (or other beverage), or soak sponge cake in it for a great dessert (this last one is just as simple as it sounds).

 Now for the step-by-step:

-- Turn a spoon upside down.
+Step 3.
+Turn a spoon upside down.
 Place it inside the glass, with the tip of the spoon against the inside edge of the glass, above the first layer and not touching it.
 (Some online sources say it should be right at the top of the first layer, or even down in it a little – for me, having it above the others worked best, but it may depend on your style and/or the exact liqueurs you’re working with.)

 It’s easier to do this with a bottle that’s half full (or less) rather than one that’s nearly full, so you may need to pour some of the liquor or liqueur into another container.

 Pour from the opposite side of where you’re holding the spoon (see picture).

-- If the two ingredients mix up a little bit, give them a few seconds to settle, and they should separate nicely.
+If the two ingredients mix up a little bit, give them a few seconds to settle, and they should separate nicely.

 As you get closer to the rim of the glass, you can move the spoon just a few millimeters away from the edge of the glass and continue to pour over it – that gives the liqueur plenty of room to land in the glass without landing too heavily.
 (Besides, the further along you get in that layer, the less danger there is of disturbing the one beneath it.)

+Step 6.
 Your finished result is three (or more, for the daring) distinct layers in different colors.
 Of course, this means you need to pick ingredients that aren’t too close in color if they’re next to each other (unless that’s what you want).